software-next/Tactigon-Shape/README.md

 # Tactigon Shapes

 Tactigon Shapes is an extension of [Blockly](https://developers.google.com/blockly) which is a project by Google and it allows you to create visual, drag-and-drop block-based programming interfaces.
 Instead of typing code, you can create programs by connecting blocks together.
 This README provides an overview of the project, its features, installation instructions, and guidance on contributing.
-From Tactigon Shapes you can generate code in JavaScript, Python, PHP, or Dart based on the visual blocks.
-But we recommend using Python because almost all of our projects speak Python.

 ## Table of Contents
 1. [Introduction](#introduction)